The-Fiction-Method/Series-Scoring/README.md

 There are a couple important points about this though.
 One is the visualizer expects there to be some value in the database table's "Link" column, to recognize there are scores recorded for that episode.
 Not every part of the visualizer as this expectation, but some do.
-Another is the visualizer supports an "Episode-Production" column in addition to "Episode-Air".
+Another is the visualizer supports multiple episode order columns, but expects them to include "Episode" in the name.
+Ideally these columns will be named `Episode-X`, `Episode Y` or `Episode.Z` for best compatibility with the applet.
+(R will replace spaces and dashes with `.` when they are in column names.)
 This is for tracking the production order of the episodes and is from why I first built the database, but is optional.

-The vizualer supports other, optional columns, though "Episode-Production" is special.
+The vizualer supports other, optional columns as well.
-Other special optional columns are any that include `Rating` in the column name.
+Columns that include `Rating` in the name will be excluded from calculations but can be toggled on and off for the graphs.
-These are for if you want to record the rating given to an episode from some non-Host source.
+These are for if you want to record the rating given to an episode from some non-Host source, allowing comparisons.

-By including `Rating` in the column name, the visualizer will exclude it from computations, but can still show it for comparison.
-Lastly, you can add arbitrary "TEXT" columns that the visualizer will allow to be shown or not, but will not influence anything, like the optional `Rating` columns.
+Lastly, you can add arbitrary columns of data type "TEXT" that the visualizer will allow to be shown or not, but will not influence anything, like the optional `Rating` columns.